The Croquet Player: Plot summary

 Georgie, a gentleman with "soft hands and an ineffective will," is dependent on his wealthy aunt, Miss Frobisher.
 He is "refreshingly unimaginative."
 Croquet is his and his aunt's "especial gift," and he and his aunt play often as they "move about a lot."
 While relaxing one summer day on a terrace at Les Noupets in Normandy, Georgie strikes up a conversation with an English doctor named Dr. Finchatton, who tells him his life story.

 Finchatton has purchased a medical practice in a quiet English district called Cainsmarsh, but this location turns out to be less tranquil than he had hoped.
 He slowly becomes persuaded that some malign influence is warping life in Cainsmarsh.
 He consults an old vicar, who tells him that there is indeed "something evil" at work there.
 The vicar attributes this to the "grisly ghosts" of "a tribe of cave men" whose graves have been disturbed by "local archaeologists and naturalists."

-Troubled by this, Georgie visits the curator of the local museum.
-The latter shows him some Neanderthal remains that are the museum's "prize specimen" and Georgie learns that such creatures "had slouched and snarled over the marshes for a hundred times the length of recorded history."
+Troubled by this, Finchatton visits the curator of the local museum.
+The latter shows him some Neanderthal remains that are the museum's "prize specimen" and Finchatton learns that such creatures "had slouched and snarled over the marshes for a hundred times the length of recorded history."
 The curator explains that Finchatton's disturbed state is due to humanity's "breaking the frame of our present" by being forced out of the "magic sphere" where "we felt taken care of and safe."
 The only solution is to "broaden your mind to the new scale."

 The curator recommends a psychiatrist named Norbert in London "if you still find you are slipping."
 Finchatton is pushed to this point by discovering a dog beaten to a pulp and then learning that the old vicar has tried to kill his wife.
 Norbert's cure involves Finchatton telling his story to "reasonably balanced" people so as to return to "a rational insensitiveness."